Frequently asked questions

 VPD support these approaches and are always available for emergency response.
 Additionally, staff will be collecting and monitoring data on an ongoing basis that will inform daily site management decisions.

 What about washrooms and garbage?
 Who will take care of these sites?

 Staff are working with partners to ensure sites are well-maintained and within walking distance to essential public amenities like washrooms.
 Temporary portable washrooms will be installed at most public plaza sites participating in the pilot.

 Please review the on-site signage available at each site, which will provide you with information on proper waste disposal and nearby washrooms.

 How is the City monitoring the sites?

-Altogether, these approaches will inform the day-to-day management of the sites and ensure the City and partners are responding with real-time data to make their decisions.
-As well, data collected will inform long range public space policy development.
+These approaches will inform the day-to-day management of the sites and ensure the City and partners are responding with real-time data to make decisions.
+Data collected will inform long-range policy about public space.

 How can I provide feedback?

-We want your feedback on the Alcohol Consumption in Public Spaces Pilot!
-Ongoing monitoring, along with public feedback, will help us improve these spaces over time and inform long-range policy about public space.
+We want your feedback on the Drinking in Public Plazas Pilot!
+Along with ongoing monitoring, public feedback will help us improve these spaces over time and inform long-range policy about public space.

 Take our survey here to share your thoughts.